 With over 500 live clients, we have seen our fair share of successes and challenges in bringing staffing companies live on Avionté.
 In 2017 alone, over 145 firms chose to convert from a legacy platform to Avionté and our learnings are extensive.
-While there are obvious factors that will contribute to a project’s success (setting proper expectations, providing adequate resources, consistent communications, etc.), there are potentially some less obvious areas that are equally as important.
+While there are obvious factors that will contribute to a project’s success (setting proper expectations, providing adequate resources, consistent communications, etc.), there are potentially some less obvious areas that are equally as important when implementing new staffing software.

 Get your terminology straight